 The camper goes on to mention feeling constricted in the bags, so it’s not ideal for claustrophobic people.
 If you don’t mind a tight sleeping arrangement, then the bags will work well for keeping you warm.

 #3.
-Use a Sleeping Bag Liner/Bivy
+Use a Sleeping Bag Liner/Bivy – Gear Tips

 Using a sleeping bag liner or bivy in your sleeping bag can add up to 10 degrees of warmth to your bag, so I highly recommend getting one if you can.
-You may not need one with fall camping, but these are incredible for winter use.
+You may not need one for fall camping, but these are incredible for winter use.

-Many campers, like the one below, advocate that liners work well—although as the second camper below points out, you’ll need to choose the right liner.
+Many campers, like the one below, advocate that liners work well—although, as the second camper below points out, you’ll need to choose the right liner.
 Fleece is great for adding warmth, and polyester is wonderful for wicking moisture/sweat at night.